-The concept of suitable work or employment is a basic principle of any vocational rehabilitation program.
-Accordingly it is defined in the VVRS Instrument (VEA), Section 4 of the SRCA and Section 5 of the MRCA.
+The intent of vocational rehabilitation provided through DVA is to assist clients to secure suitable work, as legislatively defined in the VVRS Instrument, Section 4 of the SRCA and Section 5 of the MRCA.

-Detailed commentary on the concept of suitable work/employment is included in section 2.3.1 of this manual.
-While this commentary is focussed on the definition of suitable employment in Section 4 of the SRCA, it is equally applicable under the MRCA and for the VVRS.
+Detailed information about the concept of suitable work/employment is included in section 2.3.1 of this library.
+While this information is focused on the definition of suitable employment in Section 4 of the SRCA, it is equally applicable to the notion of suitable work/employment under the MRCA and for the VVRS.

-The definitions of suitable work/employment are designed to ensure that a vocational rehabilitation program aims to find suitable paid work for a client, taking into account the client's personal circumstances including:
+The definitions of suitable work/employment are designed to ensure that a client undertaking a vocational rehabilitation program is able to find paid work that is suitable, taking into account the client's individual circumstances including:

-- the person's transferrable skills from employment they undertook prior to their injury or disease;
+- their transferrable skills from employment they undertook prior to their injury or disease;

 - their general employment background including any training and other skills;

 - their suitability to undertake vocational retraining;